RedaOps/qr-data-reconstruct/README.md

 # QR Data Reconstructor

 ## Description
 This program was designed for Hak5's community latest QR Optical Exfiltration payloads, to ease the process of reconstructing the data.
+Demo video here: https://youtu.be/60b0UDO97mY

 ## Installation
 To install all dependencies, I have made a simple bash script to do it.
 It works with ```pip```.
 To download and install, first run ```su``` and then: